 Glitter Bracelets a Totally Tubular 15 Minute DIY

-This post, Totally Tubular Glitter Bracelets may contain affiliate links.
-Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.
+This post, Totally Tubular Glitter Bracelets contains affiliate links.
+Using links to these sites means I earn a percentage of the purchase at no extra cost to you.

 Here’s what you will need to create Glitter Bracelets:

 - Clear Vinyl Tubing – 3/8″ Diameter and 1/4″ Diameter (This project requires two sizes: one that has an outer diameter (OD) of 1/4″ and one that has an OD of 3/8″ and an inner diameter (ID) of 1/4″ Basically the smaller tube needs to fit snugly inside the larger tube)

 - Hot Glue Gun and hot glue sticks

 - Small Funnel – these are made for glitter!

 - Washi Tape, assorted

 Start by cutting your smaller tubing to a length of about 10″ – you can do with this a good, heavy-duty pair of scissors.